Well-being is relational.

 What does it mean to tend to human beings well?

-• The encounter.
-How practitioners across the helping professions — therapists, educators, healthcare providers, social workers, community organizers, and human service professionals — show up in the living relational fields they inhabit with the people they serve.
+The encounters of care.
+How practitioners across care-centered professions show up in the living relational fields they inhabit with the people they serve.

 At its heart is a framework for relational energy that describes how genuine helping relationships form, open, reframe, collaborate, and expand beyond their formal boundaries.